gotchoices/MyCHIPs/doc/learn-users.md

 The result is, individuals could potentially join the MyCHIPs network in multiple different locations, each one with a different set of trading relationships.
-But in case they develop sufficient real-world reputation to earn a non-zero credit limit, they will be very limited in the kind of damage they can inflict.
+But unless they can develop sufficient real-world reputation to earn a non-zero credit limit, they will be very limited in the kind of damage they can inflict.

 ### Site Addresses